Richmond Hill, Ontario: Geography and climate

-Kettle lakes are the result of glacier water getting caught in water-tight depressions in the land and are sustained by only rainfall in the immediate area.
-The City of Richmond Hill has many of these water bodies and its three largest in order of decreasing size are Lake Wilcox, Bond Lake and Philips Lake.
-The kettle lakes are predominantly confined to the northern fringes of the city.

 Being elevated above the surrounding region, precipitation in the city tends to flow outwards via the multitude of streams and rivers that flow through the city.
-Principally water flow is in one of two directions, south to Lake Ontario or north to Lake Simcoe where they join up with larger tributaries that feed into the water bodies.
+Principally, water flow is in one of two directions, south to Lake Ontario or north to Lake Simcoe where they join up with larger tributaries that feed into the water bodies.
 Of note are the Rouge, Humber, and Don rivers, which receive some of their flow from sources in the city.

-Perhaps the most important geographical feature of the City of Richmond Hill is the Oak Ridges Moraine.
-The moraine is a further elevated region of loose soil which comprises a significant portion (roughly the northern third) of the land area of the city.
-Its porous nature allows the collection and natural filtering of waters that flow through it which are then fed into multiple underground aquifers.
+Richmond Hill is located on the Oak Ridges Moraine, an elevated region of loose soil which comprises a roughly the northern third of the land area of the city.
+Its porous nature allows the collection and natural filtering of waters that flow through it, which are then fed into multiple underground aquifers.
 While the city receives its water from the City of Toronto, these aquifers are an important source for those with their own wells in addition to surrounding communities.
-The ability of the soil to hold so much water means that despite Richmond Hill's comparatively high elevation, it has a very high water table which poses some problems to construction.
-The moraine is also host to a staggering amount of biodiversity and in recent years there has been a considerable amount of pressure applied to government to shield the area from development.
-Consequently, a considerable portion of Richmond Hill is subject to the Ontario Government's Greenbelt legislation.
+The ability of the soil to hold so much water means that, despite Richmond Hill's comparatively high elevation, it has a very high water table, which poses some problems to construction.
+The moraine is also host to a staggering amount of biodiversity, and in recent years, there has been a considerable amount of pressure applied to the government to shield the area from development.
+Consequently, a significant portion of Richmond Hill is subject to the Ontario Government's Greenbelt legislation.